eltoto1219/vltk/README.md

 To create an image-based dataset

-1. create an extractor class that inherits from the class `mllib.abc.imageset.Imageset` for a specific image-feature extracting model (frcnn) and implement the `forward` method to map the model outputs to the specified data schema
+1. create an extractor class that inherits from the class `vltk.abc.imageset.Imageset` for a specific image-feature extracting model (frcnn) and implement the `forward` method to map the model outputs to the specified data schema
 ```
 class FRCNNSet(Imageset):
     def forward(filepath, image_preprocessor, model, **kwargs):